Cystic Fibrosis Factsheet (for Schools)

 CF does not affect cognitive or learning abilities.

-need to go to the restroom often (digestive problems from CF can cause diarrhea
+- need to go to the restroom often (digestive problems from CF can cause diarrhea and flatulence)

-be tired in class due to early-morning breathing therapy or staying awake from
+- be tired in class due to early-morning breathing therapy or staying awake from coughing at night

 What Teachers Can Do